 - Part 2 of the Human Givens Diploma

-- Anxiety and Learning: How to improve students’ performance and wellbeing
+- Anxiety and Learning: How to improve students’ academic performance and wellbeing – available as inhouse training

 - How to tell stories that heal